ColdGrub1384/CellMD/README.md

 To install CellMD without jailbreak, you can [download](https://github.com/ColdGrub1384/CellMD/raw/master/CellMD.ipa) the IPA, [download](http://www.cydiaimpactor.com/) Cydia Impactor, open it, drop the IPA in Cydia Impactor, login with your Apple ID, in the iDevice, go to: Settings > Devices management > yourmail@domain.com and trust, with this trick, CellMD will not have the write privileges.

-#Install in /var/containers/Bundle/Application

-You can also [install](https://7c7a6179.dataplicity.io/CellMD) in Mobile Safari the app in jailbroken device (Requierd AppSync)

 #Install in /Applications